intel-iot-devkit/smart-video-workshop/up2-vision-kit/interact-face-detection.md

 ### Run interactive_face_detection_sample as remote application on UP2 then display the results on your laptop
 1. Preparation:

 	a.
-Open a new Terminal, type command below, this is for the :
+Open a new Terminal, type command below, we are sending necessary dependencies to the remote device:

 		scp -r /home/intel/system_studio/workspace/samples/build/Debug/intel64/Debug/lib upsquared@10.42.0.xxx:/home/upsquared/